hfcRed/Agent-8s/README.md

 Install [Task](https://taskfile.dev) and use the provided helpers:

+- `task test` runs the Docker test stage to compile sources and execute the Node test suite.
-- `task docker:build` builds the image using the repository Dockerfile.
+- `task docker:build` runs the test stage and then builds the runtime image using the repository Dockerfile.
 - `task docker:run BOT_TOKEN=your_token_here` runs the container with the required token (add `TELEMETRY_URL`/`TELEMETRY_TOKEN` as needed).
 Append `DETACH=true` to run in the background.
 - `task docker:run-env-file` runs the container with environment values from `.env` or a custom file via `ENV_FILE=path/to/file`.
 - `task docker:down` stops the running container (defaults to `agent-8s`; override with `CONTAINER_NAME=name`).